Mass in C major, K. 220 "Sparrow": Background

 The mass may have been performed on 7 April 1776 during a celebration of Easter at the Salzburg Cathedral.
 According to a letter by Mozart, a copy was possibly loaned to the Heiligenkreuz Monastery the following year.
 The mass got the nickname Spatzenmesse (Sparrow Mass) on account of "the violin figures in the Hosanna" of the Sanctus, repeated after the Benedictus, which "recall the chirping of birds."

 The Sparrow Mass is one of a series of five masses Mozart composed in 1775–1776 (or possibly 1775–1777), all of them with clarini trumpets, and so in the "trumpet key" of C major.
 Karl Geiringer notes that K. 220 was one of the models Franz Xaver Süssmayr used when completing Mozart's Requiem.

 Structure and scoring

 The composition is short in duration as a missa brevis.
 Mozart does not even include the fugal conclusions to the Gloria and the Credo normally expected.
-It is richly orchestrated as a missa solemnis, for four soloists (soprano, alto, tenor, bass), a four-part choir (SATB), two trumpets, three trombones, timpani, strings and organ, the latter supplying figured bass for most of the duration.
+It is richly orchestrated as a missa solemnis, for four soloists (soprano, contralto, tenor, bass), a four-part choir (SATB), two trumpets, three trombones, timpani, strings and organ, the latter supplying figured bass for most of the duration.
 The mass is therefore sometimes termed a missa brevis et solemnis.

 The setting of the Latin Order of Mass is structured in six movements.
 In the following table of the movements, the voices, markings, keys and time signatures are taken from the choral score.